NBDatsuya/NBDatsuya/README.md

 #### Summary
 I am a toy builder, co-founder of SNAMC.

-You can call me Zandar or Saša（Sasha） when it comes to games.
+You can call me Zandar or Saša(Sasha) when it comes to games.

 - 🌱 I’m currently learning Agent vibe coding, Vue.js 3 and React ...